Role profiles

 Meeting name (Full only)

-If this is ticked, then applicants who are minors will have to provide details of their legal guardian as part of their application.
+Applicants who are minors will have to provide details of a legal guardian as part of their application.

 Requested documents (Full only)

-You can ask applicants to provide you with certain documentation as part of their application or after selection meeting through the applicant portal.
-Examples could be that they need to upload a copy of their CV as part of their application, however, they do not need to upload a copy of their drivers license until after they have been selected to proceed with their application.
+You can ask applicants to provide you with specific documents through the applicant portal.
+You can specify whether this should be as part of their application or after the selection meeting.
+Examples could be that they need to upload a copy of their CV as part of their application, however, you probably would not need to upload a copy of their driver's licence until after they have been selected.

 References requested (Full only)